garethcarvalho/comp4522-asg1/README.md

 - `after_value` (`int | str`) - the value of the attribute after it was changed.
 - `status` (`bool`) - the status of the transaction.
 Is `True` if successful, and `False` if not.

 The data stucture that I have in main memory to represent the logs is simply a `List` of the `Log` class.
+This is because I designed the `Log` class to contain all the data needed for a single log, so all I needed was a list of them.

 ### Rolling Back